 How it works

-The package hooks into Next.js middleware, which runs on every matched request before the page renders:- A visitor (or AI bot) makes a request to your Next.js site
+The package hooks into Next.js proxy, which runs on every matched request before the page renders:- A visitor (or AI bot) makes a request to your Next.js site

-- The middleware extracts bot-relevant metadata (URL, user agent, IP, referrer)
+- The proxy extracts bot-relevant metadata (URL, user agent, IP, referrer)

 - Tracking data is sent to Siteline asynchronously — the request is not awaited